quicwg/base-drafts/draft-ietf-quic-tls.md

 After a key update (see {{key-update}}), these secrets are updated using the HKDF-Expand-Label function defined in Section 7.1 of {{!I-D.ietf-tls-tls13}}.
-HKDF-Expand-Label uses the the PRF hash function negotiated by TLS.
+HKDF-Expand-Label uses the PRF hash function negotiated by TLS.
 The replacement secret is derived using the existing Secret, a Label of "QUIC client 1-RTT Secret" for the client and "QUIC server 1-RTT Secret" for the server, an empty HashValue, and the same output Length as the hash function selected by TLS